Contact Center Hiring in the Era of Digitalization

 - Fast—it does not matter if customers want to change their airplane ticket or to raise a complaint about their missing package, everyone wants their inquiry to be solved fast.
 No one wants their call to be put on hold or their message to be unanswered for a prolonged period of time.

-- Organized—customers expect contact center agents to be knowledgeable when being asked questions and creative in solving problems, and to provide updates in a timely manner.
+- Organized—customers expect contact center agents to be knowledgeable when being asked questions and creative in solving problems and provide updates in a timely manner.

 - Courteous—any inquiry or issue must be answered and solved with the customer’s interest at heart and in mind.
 Even if you face an angry customer on the phone or receive an unreasonable request, maintaining patience, composure, and understanding is imperative.